danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 ## Using _phablet-shell_ instead of _adb shell_

-The adb shell doesn't work correctly if the terminal size is less than 80x24.
-So let's use the _phablet-shell_ instead of the _adb shell_.

-If you haven't already done it, also install phablet command line tools:
+The _adb shell_ doesn't work correctly if the terminal size is less than 80x24.
+The annoying doesn't happen with the _phablet-shell_.
+So let's install and configure it.
+If you haven't already done it, install phablet command line tools:

 ```bash
 sudo apt-get install phablet-tools